craigbarnes/lua-gumbo/README.md

 -------

-The following is a simple demonstration of how to find an element by ID and then print the contents of it's first child text node.
+The following is a simple demonstration of how to find an element by ID and print the contents of it's first child text node.

 ```lua
 local gumbo = require "gumbo"